 - Action -Abduction of the humerus

-From here you can use the deltoid muscle to see what will help with balancing the lung meridian.
+From here I can use the deltoid muscle to see what will help with balancing the lung meridian.

-Or if there is a mechanical imbalance in the shoulder, you can use the lung meridian to help rebalance the deltoid muscle.
+Or if there is a mechanical imbalance in your shoulder, you can use the lung meridian to help rebalance the deltoid muscle.